mdazrin/improfdbvue/.swm/core-model-architecture.lg3o6.sw.md

 We assign cores as Core Model objects.
 We use **pagination** method in Laravel to paginate a number of objects per page, but we filter what data will be passed into the client using **through** method

 Line 26-27<br/>
-return the data at Welcome component page with parameter Core objects
+return the data at Core component page with parameter Core objects
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 app/Http/Controllers/CoreController.php
 ```hack